Restrictions on Noncompetes: Recent FTC Developments on Wage and Hour Workers

 John H. Chun

-Mr. Chun is a partner in Herrick's Restructuring & Finance Litigation Department.
-He is a seasoned litigator with experience handling a wide range of complex commercial, restrictive covenant, trade secret, and real estate litigation matters.
+Mr. Chun is a seasoned litigator with experience handling a wide range of complex commercial, restrictive covenant, trade secret, and real estate litigation matters.
 His clients include private equity and hedge funds, startups, C-suite executives, technology and healthcare companies, insurance companies and brokers, and other corporate clients.
-He has extensive experience counseling and litigating issues related to employee mobility and protecting trade secrets, including breach of restrictive covenants, corporate raiding, and clawback claims.
+Mr Chun has extensive experience counseling and litigating issues related to employee mobility and protecting trade secrets, including breach of restrictive covenants, corporate raiding, and clawback claims.
 He litigates misappropriation and non-compete cases on behalf of both employers and executives.Close